 - Unless your business finances are very simple, a computer-based system will be better.
 Maintaining and assessing financial records in manual form will cost your business more time and money.

-- The HMRC Making Tax Digital requirements being phased in from 1 April 2019 will eventually require you to report your tax returns online using compatible software.
-This will apply to VAT and self assessment.
+- The HMRC Making Tax Digital requirements being phased in now require many businesses to report their VAT and self assessment tax returns online using compatible software.
+This will eventually apply to all businesses that are VAT-registered or have an annual turnover above £10,000.

 - Think about the growth of your business.
 Changing to a computer-based system later on will be disruptive.